aotarola/nix-config/README.md

 hms
 ```

-NOTE: The alias _hms_ stands for `home-manager switch` (although it has more options bundled in, you can see them with `alias hms`)
+_NOTE_: The alias _hms_ stands for `home-manager switch` (although it has more options bundled in, you can see them with `alias hms`)

-CAVEAT: If you are configuring from scratch, you might not have access to git,
+_CAVEAT_: If you are configuring a new host from scratch, you might not have
-if that is so, feel free to download this config as a zip file and put it in
+access to git, if that is so, feel free to download this config as a zip file
-`~/.config/nixpkgs`.
-You'll need to add the git remote if you want to sync tho.
+and put it in `~/.config/nixpkgs`.
+You'll need to add the git remote if you
+want to sync with upstream tho.